DMSO Dimethyl Sulfoxide – Product Details

 What does DMSO dimethyl sulfoxide smell like?

 Within a few minutes of administering dimethyl sulfoxide to the bladder, you may experience a garlic-like taste.
 This effect could last several hours.
-It may also leave a garlic-like odor on your breath and skin for 72 hours.
+It may also leave a garlic-like odor on your breath and skin for up to 72 hours.

 How should you store DMSO?